Iridescent Soap Bubbles - xelsed.ai

 }

-Creates a new Bubble object and adds it to the bubbles array.
-The Bubble constructor initializes all properties for that bubble.
+Creates a brand new Bubble object (running its constructor) and adds it to the end of the bubbles array.

 updateAndDrawBubbles()